pleasehavepatienceimnew/mypersonalwebsite/wazuh.md

 ---
 09/09/2024

-# Wazuh SOC Lab: Building an Automated SOC Environment
+# Wazuh SOC Automation Lab: Building an Automated SOC Environment

 The objective of this lab is to configure a secure SOC environment behind a firewall and automate alert and ticket generation using open-source security tools.